azl397985856/cachedFetcher/README.md

   let cached = localStorage.getItem(cacheKey)
   let whenCached = localStorage.getItem(cacheKey + ':ts')
   if (cached !== null && whenCached !== null) {
-    // it was in sessionStorage!
-Yay!
-    // Even though 'whenCached' is a string, this operation
-    // works because the minus sign converts the
-    // string to an integer and it will work. let age = (Date.now() - whenCached) / 1000
+    let age = (Date.now() - whenCached) / 1000
     if (age < expiry) {
       let response = new Response(new Blob([cached]))